apprentice3d/viewer-navigation.sample/README.md

 Open the browser: [http://localhost:3000](http://localhost:3000).

 To prepare the models, run the [Initial Setup](http://localhost:3000/forge/initialsetup) endpoint.
+This still under development, so there is not feedback... just access the endpoint to start the setup process, wait a few minutes to translate the models.

 **Important:** do not use **npm start** locally, this is intended for PRODUCTION only with HTTPS (SSL) secure cookies.